 Long-term pressure on a nerve due to swelling or injury can result in mononeuropathy.
 The covering of the nerve ( myelin sheath) or part of the nerve cell (the axon) may be damaged.
 This damage slows or prevents signals from traveling through the damaged nerves.

 - Axillary nerve dysfunction (loss of movement or sensation in the shoulder)

 - Common peroneal nerve dysfunction (loss of movement or sensation in the foot and leg)

-- Cranial mononeuropathy VI
+- Cranial mononeuropathy VI (double vision)